kale4eat/ComfyUI-speech-dataset-toolkit/README.md

 ...
 ```

-Fisrt of all, Use a `Load Audio` node to load audio.
+Fisrt of all, use a `Load Audio` node to load audio.

 ![Load Audio node](images/load_audio_node.png)